home-assistant-tutorials/01.development-environment/README.md

 ### Installation

-Begin by setting up the container as instructed by [the documenttion here](https://developers.home-assistant.io/docs/development_environment).
+Begin by setting up the container as instructed by [the documentation here](https://developers.home-assistant.io/docs/development_environment).
 You actually have to visit the page and to use the given form, for to start up your container.